 Stopping payment on checks or credit cards is not a valid method of dropping or withdrawing from your courses.
 If you stop payment on a check or credit card without following Extension School policies and procedures for dropping or withdrawing from your courses, you are responsible for all course tuition and fees posted to your student account.
 Refer to Course Changes and Withdrawals.

 Past Due Student Accounts

 Your account is considered past due if you have not paid in full by the payment deadline.
-If your account remains past due, you risk being dropped from your courses and you remain responsible for all unpaid course tuition and fees.
+If your account remains past due, you risk being dropped from all courses and waitlists and you remain responsible for all unpaid course tuition and fees.

 You are not eligible to register for any classes at the Extension School or the Harvard Summer School, or to receive an official transcript, until your account is paid in full.
 If you are a degree candidate, you must be in good financial standing with Harvard Extension School and Summer School, as well as Harvard University, before your degree will be conferred.

 Returned Check Policy

 If your check is returned unpaid by your bank for any reason, Student Financial Services notifies you to make full payment by bank check, money order, or credit card.

 If full payment is not received by the payment deadline, you risk being dropped from all courses and waitlists.
 You are responsible for all course tuition and fees on your account.

 Your account will be charged a $25 fee for any check returned unpaid for any reason.
 There are no exceptions to this policy.

 If your check is returned unpaid by your bank, you may only use credit cards, bank checks or money orders as methods of payment to Harvard Summer School or Harvard Extension School for one year.